PACIFIC HIGHWAY (NSW)

 On 9 March 1945 the Pacific Highway was again altered, this time between Tyagarah and Billinudgel.
 A new route via Brunswick Heads replaced the former alignment through Mullumbimby and along Coolamon Scenic Drive.

-Two smaller changes also took place in much more recent times, making the Pacific Highway no longer a continuous legal entity from North Sydney to the Queensland Border.
+Three smaller changes also took place in much more recent times, making the Pacific Highway no longer a continuous legal entity from North Sydney to the Queensland Border.

 Other changes to the Highway alignment have been due to the construction of bypasses, deviations and river crossings and are covered in the pages below.
 The development of the Pacific Highway is also divided into the respective route marker pages.